bearprin/bearprin.github.io/_pages/home.md

 classes: wide
 ---

-I am looking for PhD to start in Fall 2024.
-Contact me if you have any leads!
+**I am looking for PhD to start in Fall 2024 (Rendering, and Geometry).
+Contact me if you have any leads!**